-About IEA Gas & Oil Technology Collaboration Programme (IEA GOT)
+About Gas & Oil Technology Collaboration Programme (GOT CP)

-GOT CP (Gas & Oil Technologies Collaboration Program) was established in 2013 by IEA (International Energy Agency) under the IEA Technology Network.
-The contracting parties are: Argentina, Australia, Brazil, Canada, EU Commission, the Netherlands, Norway, Switzerland and the United States.
+GOT CP (Gas & Oil Technologies Collaboration Program) was established in 2013 by IEA (International Energy Agency) under the IEA Global Innovation Network.
+The contracting parties are: Argentina, Australia, EU Commission and Norway.

-The value proposition of GOT CP is to explore the role of oil and gas technology in the long term energy future.
+The value proposition of GOT CP is to explore the role of oil and gas technology in national and regional energy transitions.
 GOT CP works to combine the efforts of governments, industry and academia encouraging the development of the technology, and addressing the policy and regulatory drivers that allow for its use.
 Activities are pursued through dedicated projects and global dialogue.
 The aim is to identify, address and resolve major challenges facing the technology innovation under way using IEA global convening power and thought leadership.